panprostate/CGP_WGS_hg38/docs/sanger_pipeline.md

 # Analysis

-At the Sanger Institute, WGS analayis is peformed by running containerised tools as singularity images.
+At the Sanger Institute, WGS analysis is performed by running containerised tools as singularity images.
 The order and flow of input/output s orchestrated by 'bpipe' - a perl based pipeline manager.

 The containerised tools are available to be downloaded individually as singularity or docker images.